apache/beam-site/src/documentation/sdks/euphoria.md

     .output();
 //Euphoria will now know event time for each event
 ```

-//TODO predelat sekci
-## Euphoria Beam Integration (advanced user section)
+## Euphoria To Beam Translation (advanced user section)
 Euphoria API is build on top of Beam Java SDK.
-The API is transparently translated into Beam in background.
+The API is transparently translated into Beam's `PTransforms` in background.
 Most of the translation happens in `org.apache.beam.sdk.extensions.euphoria.core.translate` package.
 Where the most interesting classes are:
 * `OperatorTranslator` - Interface which defining inner API of Euphoria to Beam translation.
+* `TranslatorProvider` - Way of supplying custom translators.
-* `OperatorTransform` - Expand Euphoria's operators to Beam's `PTransform`
+* `OperatorTransform` - Which is governing actual translation and/or expansion Euphoria's operators to Beam's `PTransform`
-//TODO dopsat myslenku kam to bude smerovat a jak se to preklada
+* `EuphoriaOptions` - A `PipelineOptions`, allows for setting custom `TranslatorProvider`.

 The package also contains implementation of `OperatorTranslator` for each supported operator type (`JoinTranslator`, `FlatMapTranslator`, `ReduceByKeyTranslator`).
 Not every operator needs to have translator of its own.
 Some of them can be composed from other operators.
-That is why operators may implement `getBasicOps()` methods which returns DAG (directed acyclic graph) of primitive operators which realize given operator.
+That is why operators may implement `CompositeOperator` which give them option to be exanded to set of other Euphoria operators.

+The translation process was designed with flexibility in mind.
+We wanted to allow different ways of translating higher-level Euphoria operators to Beam's SDK's primitives.
+It allows for further performance optimizations based on user choices or some knowledge about data obtained automatically.

 ### Unsupported Features
 [Original Euphoria](https://github.com/seznam/euphoria) contained some features and operators not jet supported in Beam port.
 List of not yet supported features follows: